hapijs/hapi/API.md

   per request.
 - `'tail'` - emitted when a request finished processing, including any registered tails.
 Single event per request.
+- `'route'` - emitted when a route is added to a connection.
+Note that if a route is added to multiple connections at the same time, each will emit a separate event.
+Note that the `route` object must not be modified.

 Note that the server object should not be used to emit application events as its internal implementation is designed to fan events out to the various plugin selections and not for